-You’ve dressed him up and sent him off in a flurry of excitement to school and bar a few tears (from you or your child) you can’t wait to hear about the day at school.
+You’ve dressed him/her up and sent her off in a flurry of excitement to school.
+Bar a few tears (from you or your child) you can’t wait to hear about the day at school.

 BUT apart from a few chatty children, your post–school dissection discussion is likely to follow these lines: